cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 expected_tag = Finalize(|ad|, |msg|)

 if CtEq(tag, expected_tag) is False:
-    msg = {}
     return "verification failed" error
 else:
     return msg
 ~~~

 The comparison of the input `tag` with the `expected_tag` SHOULD be done in constant time.
 If verification fails, the decrypted message and wrong message authentication tag MUST NOT be given as output.
+If the decryption process is implemented such that a buffer is supplied by the caller and said buffer is modified to contain partial decrypted data, the buffer MUST fully overwrite the supplied buffer with non-secret data, such as setting it to an all-zero value.

 ## The Init Function